+2.00 RESOURCE IMPLICATIONS 2.01 Revenue/Capital: there are no implications for the approved revenue and capital budgets for either the current financial year or for future financial years.
 Human Resources: there are no implications for additional capacity or for any change to current workforce structures or roles.

-3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 An Integrated Impact Assessment is not required as this report provides an overview of legislation requirements.
-Strategic reports to formal committees, from 31 March 2021, will require evidence of demonstrating due regard to the Socio-economic Duty.
-Ways of Working (Sustainable Development) Principles Impact Long-term No change.
+3.00 IMPACT ASSESSMENT ANI D RISK MANAGEMENT 3.01 overview of legislation require committees, from 31 March 2 due regard to the Socio-econ ment is not required as this report provides an ements.
+Strategic reports to formal 021, will require evidence of demonstrating omic Duty. ble Development) Principles Impact Long-term No change.
 Prevention Positive.
-The new duty aims to ensure that potential impacts on socio-economic disadvantage are considered Positive.
-The new duty aims to build on Integration existing legislation, such as the Public Sector Equality Duty and the Well-being of Future Generations Act.
-Collaboration No change Positive.
-Demonstrating due regard to Involvement socio-economic disadvantage requires public bodies to listen to the voices of people and communities who experience socio-economic disadvantage.
+The new duty aims to ensure that potential impacts on socio-economic disadvantage are considered Integration Positive.
+The new duty aims to build on existing legislation, such as the Public Sector Equality Duty and the Well-being of Future Generations Act.
+Collaboration No change Involvement Positive.
+Demonstrating due regard to socio-economic disadvantage requires public bodies to listen to the voices of people and communities who experience socio-economic disadvantage.
 Well-being Goals Impact Prosperous Wales Positive.
 The purpose of the new duty is to reduce inequalities of outcome caused by socio-economic disadvantage.
 Resilient Wales No change Healthier Wales Positive.
 The purpose of the new duty is to reduce inequalities of outcome caused by socio-economic disadvantage, including health inequalities.
 More equal Wales Positive.
 The purpose of the new duty is to reduce inequalities of outcome caused by socio-economic disadvantage.
-Cohesive Wales No change Vibrant Wales No change Globally responsible Wales No change
+Cohesive Wales No change Cohesive Wales Vibrant Wales Globally responsible Wales